 Around the world, humans are drawn to the urban environment to live and to work.
-But, what we might not notice is that we are increasingly exposed to unhealthy levels volumes of background noise.
+However, what we might not notice is that we are increasingly exposed to unhealthy levels and volumes of background noise.

 The soundscape of cities around the globe is referred to as environmental noise.
 This includes sound created by traffic, public transport, flight paths and people talking, which all merge to create a cacophony of sound.
 The World Health Organisation (WHO) conducted research that deduced healthy noise levels should not exceed 55 decibels during the day and 40 at night.

-WHO advises that urban noise is an underestimate to our collective wellbeing, causing a number of short and long-term health problems such as hearing impairment, insomnia, mood swings and impacts on cardiovascular function.
+WHO advises that urban noise poses an underestimated risk to our collective wellbeing, causing a number of short and long-term health problems such as hearing impairment, insomnia, mood swings and impacts on cardiovascular function.

 Road traffic, conversation and background music are the most frequent sources of noise in big cities across the world.

 In Australia, our neighbours create the most noise.
-While for our New Zealand cousins conversations among people is the sound that reverberating through its cities.
+While for our New Zealand cousins, conversations among people is the sound that is reverberating through its cities.
 Across the 11 countries addressed in the study, the top six contributors of noise are: